AngleProtocol/angle-docs/side-products/merkl/helpers.md

 ---
-description: Helpers to use and integrate Merkl
+description: Utils to distribute rewards with Merkl
 ---

-# ⛓ Integration Helpers
+# ⛓ Distribution Utils

 ## 🔗 Live AMMs and Chains